wftutorials/android-beginner-tutorial/README.md

 [horizontal_layout.png]

-So using the `android:orientation` horizontal option elements are aligned next to each other.
+So using the `android:orientation` attribute with the horizontal option elements are aligned next to each other.
 With layouts we can add backgrounds, ids and onclick listeners just like we did with the textview and button.

 ## Working with the Relative Layout